Corporate bond investors can buy corporate bonds online from a number of online brokers, including Fidelity Investments

-While BondSavvy is not affiliated with either company, our founder Steve Shaw has led investor education webinars for both companies.
-On May
+While BondSavvy is not affiliated with either company, our founder Steve Shaw has led investor education webinars for both companies, including:

-17, 2018, Steve presented a bond investing webinar to Fidelity Investments customers 'The Case for Active Bond Investing,' which you can view here.
+- May 17, 2018: Steve led a bond investing webinar for Fidelity customers titled "The Case for Active Bond Investing"

-On November 6, 2018, Steve presented 'Active Corporate Bond Investing' to E*TRADE customers.
+- November 6, 2018: Steve presented 'Active Corporate Bond Investing' to E*TRADE customers.
 Click here to watch a recording of this bond investing webcast.

 There are many advantages to investing in corporate bonds online, including: